ghostersk/dark-guacamole/README.md

 Next step is to create `customcss.css` file inside of this within folder `extracted`
 - i did it on host, as there is no nano in docker ( you can install it with apt update && apt install nano )
 - on host where is the volume location, in my case `/opt/guacamole/www` run `mkdir extracted`
-- then nano `customcss.css` and copy there the customcss from repo, or just download it there
+- then nano `customcss.css` and copy there the customcss from repo, or just download it there `wget https://raw.githubusercontent.com/ghostersk/dark-guacamole/refs/heads/master/customcss.css`

 Next we open shell to container as root:
 ```